-There are several nerves located around the hip and these can be damaged during total hip replacement surgery.
-These nerves supply skin sensation and power the muscles in the leg.
-Normally the nerves recover themselves over a period of weeks and months.
-Occasionally the problems can be permanent and may lead to pain, weakness and loss of sensation.
+There are several large nerves in the vicinity, which supply sensation and power to the leg muscles.
+Although rare these can be damaged, but normally recover after a period of months.
+Occasionally the problems can be permanent leading to pain, altered sensation and weakness of the limb.

-Urinary incontinence
+Urinary Incontinence

 Depending on your anaesthetic type or if you have individual risk factors a bladder catheter may be inserted.
-A small number of people develop urinary incontinence.
-This is usually temporary and resolves itself within a few hours of your surgery.
+A small number of people can develop urinary incontinence.
+This is normally temporary and resolves itself within a few hours of your surgery.
 If you have had a catheter inserted this is removed within 24 hours after your operation.
 Sometimes reinsertion of the bladder catheter is necessary if you cannot pass urine.
-If this continues to be a problem we will refer you to see a specialist urology doctor.
+If this continues to be a problem we will make you a referral to see a specialist urology doctor.

-Persistent pain
+Persistent Pain